 The New Zealand office specialises in strategic legal advice for:

-• corporate and finance transactions, with significant experience in M & A, capital markets, banking / finance, and infrastructure matters;
+- corporate transactions, with significant experience in M & A, capital markets and infrastructure matters;

-The 8 partner and 19 lawyer local team won Boutique Law Firm of the Year at the most recent New Zealand Law Awards in 2023, following on from winning the award six times in the previous ten years.
+The 8 partner and 18 lawyer local team won Boutique Law Firm of the Year at the most recent New Zealand Law Awards in 2024, its 8th win of this award.

-Webb Henderson is a highly energised, high performing, close and caring team, where learning opportunities, feedback and growth are constant, both personal and professional successes are celebrated and challenges supported, people are well rewarded, and every individual makes a meaningful difference to the culture and direction of the firm.
+Webb Henderson is a highly energised, high performing, close and caring team.
+Learning opportunities, feedback and growth are constant, both personal and professional successes are celebrated and challenges supported, people are well rewarded, and every individual makes a meaningful difference to the culture and direction of the firm.

 Clients and Work